security-force-monitor/sfm-research-handbook-old/en/datamodel/persons.md

 ### Guidance on use

-Values in this field correspond with names of organizations that already exist in the dataset.
-A person can have multiple memberships of the same organization if there is a change to their `rank`, `title` or `role` with respect to the organization.
+Values in this field correspond with names of organizations that already exist in the dataset (recording in the field `Organization: Name`.
+A person can have multiple memberships of the same organization if there is a change to their entries for `Person: Rank`, `Person: Title` or `Person: Role` with respect to the organization.
 An example of this is where a person is promoted.
 Another case where a person can have multiple membership of the same organization is where research indicates there are clear start or end dates to a membership.
 An example of where this might occur is if a person does multiples "tours" in a particular organization.

-## Role {#person_role}
+## Person: Role {#person_organization_role}

 ### Description

-The role a person plays in the organization that is usually not evident from their `title` or `rank`.
+The role a person plays in the organization that is usually not evident from their `Person: Title` or `Person: Rank`.

 ### Type of field

-CHAR(), controlled vocabulary
+Text and numbers, controlled vocabulary

 ### Example of use